mrd0x/secblog/src/pages/microsoft-teams-abuse/index.md

 ![SMS-Burp](./sms-burp.png)

-The target will see something like this:
+The victim user will see something like this:

 ![SMS](./sms.jpg)